Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-(iv) For $Rf^!$, we reduce to (iii) and the case of a smooth morphism of schemes.
-In this case, $Rf^!\simeq f^*(d)[2d]$, where $d$ is the relative dimension of $f$.
-For $Rf_\dag$ and $Rf_!$, by construction we are reduced to two cases: (a) $f$ is an open immersion; (b) $f$ is proper.
-Case (a) is clear while (b) is a special case of (i).
+\begin{proof} We will freely use Proposition \ref{p.cdim} to extend results to $D_c$. \begin{itemize} \item[\ref{p.cf1}] The case of schemes was proved by Deligne \cite[Th.\ finitude, Remarque 1.3]{SGA4d} and Gabber \cite[1.1]{ILOXIII}.
+Up to replacing $\cY$ by an \'etale presentation and $\cX$ by the corresponding pullback, we may assume that $\cY$ is a scheme.
+For the first assertion, we then reduce by cohomological descent to the known case where $\cX$ is also a scheme.
+For the second assertion, as in the proof of Proposition \ref{p.cdim} \ref{p.cdim1}, we reduce first to the case where $\cX$ is separated, and then to the cases: (a) is an open immersion; (b) $f$ proper.
+Case (a) follows from the case of schemes and case (b) follows from Lemma \ref{p.cd}.

-(ii) Replacing $\cY$ by an open covering, we may assume $\cY$ separated over $S$.
-If $\{\cU_1,\cU_2\}$ is an open covering of $\cX$, we have the Mayer-Vietoris distinguished triangle
+\item[\ref{p.cf3}] We easily reduce to two cases: (a) $f$ is a smooth morphism of schemes; (b) $f$ is a closed immersion.
+In case (a), $Rf^!\simeq f^*(d)[2d]$, where $d$ is the relative dimension of $f$, and the assertions are trivial.
+In case (b), the assertions follow from \ref{p.cf1} and the distinguished triangle \eqref{e.dist2}. \end{itemize} \end{proof}